 This service offers assessment, stabilisation or reduction of substance misuse in partnership with medical staff from the East Lothian Substance Misuse Service.

 Mindfulness sessions can help individuals to focus on the present and sessions can be beneficial alongside other supports to help with managing stress and anxiety symptoms.
-These sessions are run at present online using Zoom with other group participants.
+These secessions run on Wednesdays at the Starfish cafe at 1.15 pm.